 Here’s my review of The Guilt Trip and my Guilt Trip Spoiler Discussion Post.

-- Couples trip plagued by secrets
+- Couples trip plagued by secrets and lies

 - Wedding Thriller